 Although it is typically not recommended, a propagation or apply process can be used without rule sets or rules if you always want to propagate or apply all of the messages in a queue.
 However, a capture process requires one or more rule sets with rules, and a synchronous capture requires a positive rule set.
 You can use the

-ADD_GLOBAL_RULES procedure to capture DML changes to an entire database with a capture process if a negative rule set is configured for the capture process to filter out changes to unsupported objects.
+ADD_GLOBAL_RULES procedure to capture data manipulation language (DML) changes to an entire database with a capture process if a negative rule set is configured for the capture process to filter out changes to unsupported objects.
 You can also use the

-ADD_GLOBAL_RULES procedure to capture all DDL changes to the database with a capture process.
+ADD_GLOBAL_RULES procedure to capture all data definition language (DDL) changes to the database with a capture process.

 The rules in the rule set for a propagation can differ from the rules specified for a capture process or a synchronous capture.
 For example, to configure that all captured changes be propagated to a destination database, you can run the

 ADD_GLOBAL_PROPAGATION_RULES procedure for the propagation even though multiple rules might have been configured using

 ADD_TABLE_RULES for the capture process or synchronous capture.
 Similarly, the rules in the rule set for an apply process can differ from the rules specified for the capture process, synchronous capture, and propagation(s) that capture and propagate messages to the apply process.

 An Oracle Streams client can process changes for multiple tables or schemas.
 For the best performance, ensure that the rules for these multiple tables or schemas are simple.
 Complex rules will impact the performance of Oracle Streams.
 For example, rules with conditions that include

 LIKE clauses are complex.
 When you use a procedure in the